chrismcfee/2048/README.md

 Use a link cable or USB cable if you have a higher end model after compiling to load this to your calculator's memory.

-Alternatively, an emulator such as Tilemu can be used to compile, assmeble, and link this program.
+Alternatively, an emulator such as Tilemu can be used to compile, link, and assemble this program.

 Here is the Tilemu download page/source code link: